rei/rei-cedar-docs/docs/components/icon/README.md

 ## Accessibility

 To ensure that usage of this component complies with accessibility guidelines:
-- If an icon conveys meaning, there must be a screen reader helper text that describes the action or idea that the icon represents
+- If an icon conveys meaning, there must be an `aria-label` that describes the action or idea that the icon represents
+- If an icon is decorative, use an empty `alt` attribute

 Recommendations for writing screen reader text:
 - Be succinct.
 Exclude unnecessary words
 - Be informative and accurate
 - Write in the active voice
+- Avoid technical jargon

 W3C recommends using `<title>` and `<desc>` elements in SVG for assistive technologies; however these elements have mixed support for screen readers as explained [here](http://haltersweb.github.io/Accessibility/svg.html).
 Cedar follows these recommendations by:
 - Adding `role=’presentation’` to icons.
-This hides them from screen readers
+This hides them from screen readers and causes the icon to be a nested image inside of a button or a link
+- Assigning the attribute `focusable=’false’` to the SVG element
 - Using `aria-label` for buttons or Cedar’s hidden text CSS style for links